Research

 Dr. D.P.
 Devanand from Columbia noted the benefits showed up "not only in cognition but also in daily activities, with indications of brain shrinkage on MRI that suggests the effects are clinically meaningful."

-This was the first study to document long-term benefits of home-based crossword training.
-And it made me feel stupidly vindicated for every time someone told me I was "wasting time" playing word games instead of using Lumosity.
+First study to document long-term benefits of home-based crossword training.
+I felt stupidly vindicated for every time someone told me I was "wasting time" playing word games instead of using Lumosity.

-Here's where the Columbia-Duke study gets even more interesting.
-If you're at a very early stage of cognitive impairment, both crosswords and brain games help about equally.
-But at later stages, crosswords pull ahead — significantly.
+The Columbia-Duke study gets more interesting.
+At a very early stage of cognitive impairment, both crosswords and brain games help about equally.
+But at later stages, crosswords pull ahead.
+Significantly.

 A separate 2024 study from Texas A&M backed this up, finding that games, puzzles, and reading slow cognitive decline even in people who already have mild impairment.
 Not prevent.
 Slow.
 But slowing down cognitive decline is still a big deal.

-And here's a personal observation: I'm not 50.
-I'm nowhere near it.
+A personal observation: I'm not 50.
+Nowhere near it.
 But the pattern-recognition improvements I noticed after months of daily play were dramatic enough that I'm convinced this isn't just an "older adults" thing.
-Your brain is plastic at any age — the question is whether you're giving it something interesting to chew on.
+Your brain is plastic at any age.
+The question is whether you're giving it something interesting to chew on.

 This might be my favorite piece of research.